 On Thursday 11 June 2022, MARIN and Royal IHC successfully completed the dynamic positioning (DP) assessment tests for the T60-18 service operation vessel (SOV) at MARIN’s basins in Wageningen, The Netherlands, marking an important milestone in the autonomous SOV project.

-For the project (part-funded by a subsidy from TKI Wind Op Zee), IHC has developed technology that will allow one of its SOVs to navigate safely through an offshore wind farm and provide access to the turbines.
+For the project (part-funded by a subsidy from TKI Wind Op Zee), Royal IHC has developed technology that will allow one of its SOVs to navigate safely through an offshore wind farm and provide access to the turbines.
 The operations will be executed by the vessel’s autonomous software while under the supervision of the duty officer at the wheelhouse.

 As such, the operator benefits from having an integrated solution that provides enhanced workability by incorporating the dynamic positioning system (DPS), the motion-compensated gangway and vessel movements.